Twilight Sparkle: Appearances

+Twilight Sparkle's original unicorn form in "A Canterlot Wedding".

 Fourth My Little Pony incarnation (2010–2021)

 My Little Pony: Friendship Is Magic

 At the start of the series, Twilight is a bookworm unicorn with a talent for magic and Princess Celestia's protégée.
 She travels to the town of Ponyville with her dragon assistant Spike due to Celestia's request for her to make friends.
 There, she becomes close friends with five other ponies: Applejack, Rarity, Fluttershy, Rainbow Dash, and Pinkie Pie.
-The six defeat a villain known as "Nightmare Moon", who is Celestia's sister Luna, and discover they represent artifacts known as the "Elements of Harmony", with Twilight representing the element of magic.
+The six defeat a villain known as "Nightmare Moon", who is Celestia's sister, Luna, and discover they represent artifacts known as the "Elements of Harmony", with Twilight representing the element of magic.
 Twilight decides to stay in Ponyville and sends letters to Celestia about the challenges she and her new friends overcome.
 In season two and three, she continues learning about friendship and travels to other parts of Equestria.
-Twilight also helps to defeat villains such as Discord—the spirit of chaos—Queen Chrysalis—the leader of the changelings—and King Sombra—a dark unicorn seeking to take over the Crystal Empire.
-In the episode "Magical Mystery Cure", she fixes a spell by famed wizard Star Swirl the Bearded, resulting in her becoming an alicorn and a princess, and graduating from her studies with Celestia.
+Twilight also helps to defeat villains such as Discord—the Spirit of Chaos—Queen Chrysalis—the leader of the Changelings—and King Sombra—a dark unicorn seeking to take over the Crystal Empire.
+In the episode "Magical Mystery Cure", she fixes a spell by famed wizard, Star Swirl the Bearded, resulting in her becoming an Alicorn and a princess, and graduating from her studies with Celestia.
 In the fourth season, she questions her role as a princess before becoming the "Princess of Friendship", with the responsibility to spread friendship across Equestria, in "Twilight's Kingdom".
 In the fifth season premiere, "The Cutie Map", Twilight stops Starlight Glimmer's cult, and convinces her to be friends in the season finale, becoming her teacher on friendship.
 Throughout the sixth season, Twilight teaches Starlight about friendship; Starlight later saves her from an attack by Chrysalis, resulting in her graduating from her studies on friendship.
 In the seventh season, Twilight releases Starswirl and other pony legends, referred to as "the Pillars of Old Equestria" from limbo, which accidentally releases an evil being known as "the Pony of Shadows".
 Together with her friends, Starlight and the Pillars, vanquishes the Pony of Shadows back to limbo.

 After meeting new creatures beyond Equestria in the movie, Twilight and her friends open a private vocational school of friendship that accepts all creatures, including hippogriffs, changelings, griffins, yaks, and dragons.
 In the ninth season, Celestia and Luna decide to abdicate from the throne, letting Twilight take over leadership of Equestria.
 Though initially panicked, Twilight gains more confidence over the season, especially after defeating her past enemies.
 After her coronation, she starts the Council of Friendship, which consists of her and her friends, who meet once a moon.